ysdragon/StreamBot/README.md

 # StreamBot

-This is a Discord selfbot that allows streaming movies, videos, and streams from YouTube/Tiktok and direct links to a Discord voice channel.
+This is a Discord selfbot that allows streaming videos, and streams from YouTube/Tiktok and direct links to a Discord voice channel.

 ## 🧐Features

-- Stream movies/videos from a local folder.
+- Stream videos from a local folder.
 - Stream and search for YouTube videos using titles.
 - Stream (YouTube videos/live streams, Tiktok videos/live streams) by link.
 - Stream arbitrary links (video files, live streams, etc.).
 - Playback commands: play, playlink, ytplay, pause, resume, stop.
-- List available movies.
+- List available videos.
-- Refresh the movie list.
+- Refresh the video list.
 - Get playback status.

 ## Requirements